 The skills which ASDAN courses develop are highly valued by employers as they develop personal effectiveness skills as well as improving own learning.
-This can also prepare students for the more independent approach required for success in Further Education and in Higher Education.
+This can also prepare students for the more independent approach required for success for Further and Higher Education.